Electric Field Sensing via Rydberg Electromagnetically Induced Transparency Using Zeeman and Stark Effects

-We constructed an Rb vapor cell with a diameter of 25~mm flat windows.
-The thickness of the cell's windows is 3 mm, while the overall length of the cell is 19.2 mm (with a path length of 13.2 mm).
+We constructed the Rb science cell with flat windows of 25~mm in diameter.
+The thickness of the cell's windows is 3~mm, while the overall length of the cell is 19.2~mm (with a path length of 13.2~mm).
 The vacuum pressure was 2.2$\times10^{-7}$ torr before sealing the cell.
-The cell is made of borosilicate glass and filled with a natural abundance of Rb vapors.
+The cell was made of borosilicate glass and filled with a natural abundance of Rb vapors.
 Two stainless steel electrodes were attached to each side of the cell.
-Two electrodes' dimensions are $50\times50~\rm mm^2$ to generate a uniform electric field in the laser propagation direction.
-We control the electric field by a square waveform signal generated by a function generator.
+Both electrodes' dimensions are $50\times50~\rm mm^2$ to generate a uniform electric field in the laser propagation direction.
 Laser beams are transmitted through electrode holes of 4 mm in diameter, with the electric field aligned parallel to the laser beams.
 An aluminum heating block is positioned adjacent to the electrodes.
 Optical density (OD) is a factor that increases the sensitivity of the EIT and the electrometry.
 It can be controlled by vapor temperature and determined by the probe field absorption signal at the resonance frequency.
 The cell temperature is set at 65$^\circ$C or 75$^\circ$C.